Vacuum Stability of the wrong sign $(-\phi^{6})$ Scalar Field Theory: the effective potential of the -symmetric theory

 In this article we shall stick to the usual understanding of particles as they have positive masses and stability exists from minimizing actions.
 Consequently, $B$ is chosen imaginary and to investigate the stability of the theory we plot the diagram in Figs.\ref{Ebhp5s} where one can realize that the effective potential (vacuum energy ) is bounded from below for $h=+\frac{1} {2}$ for the solution $B^{2}=-\frac{1}{2M}\left( \sqrt{10}+5\right) $ .
 On the other hand, the solution $B^{2}=\frac{1}{2M}\left( \sqrt{10}-5\right) $ results in an instable vacuum since the associated effective potential is unbounded either from above or from below (Fig. \ref{Ebhp5is}).
 Again with the solution $B^{2}=\frac{1}{2M}\left( \sqrt{10}-5\right) $, the effective potential has the form;

-which for $B$ real has exactly an opposite sign out of $B$ imaginary result.
+which for $B$ real has exactly an opposite sign to the imaginary $B$ result.

-The solution $B^{2}=\frac{1}{2M}\left( \sqrt{10}-5\right) $ , however, results in a stable effective potential for an unstable classical potential (negative coupling) as shown in Fig.\ref{Ehnp5} while the solution $B^{2}=-\frac{1}{2M}\left( \sqrt{10}+5\right) $ is unstable (Fig.\ref{Ebhnp5is}).
-These results are in fact very interesting since they show that stability (like tunneling) can not be argued in view of classical analysis.
+For an unstable classical potential (negative $h$ coupling), on the other hand, the solution $B^{2}=\frac{1}{2M}\left( \sqrt{10}-5\right) $ results in a stable effective potential as shown in Fig.\ref{Ehnp5} while the solution $B^{2}=-\frac{1}{2M}\left( \sqrt{10}+5\right) $ is unstable (Fig.\ref{Ebhnp5is}).
+These results are in fact very interesting since they show that stability (like tunneling) can not always be argued in view of classical analysis.
 A classically stable potential may or may not lead to a stable quantized system.
 The reverse is also correct, a classically instable potential can have stable as well as instable spectra.

-To show the compatibility of our calculations with other approaches, let us test it in view of the very recent work in Ref. \cite{bendfam}.
-For positive $h$ and for $0+1$ space-time dimensions the authors found the mass ratio $\frac{M_{B}}{M_{0}}=1.\, \allowbreak619\,7$ where the mass of the broken symmetry phase is $M_{B}$ and $M_{0}$ characterizes the symmetric phase.
-To compare our result to this one, we employ the fact that the effective potential is the generating functional of the one particle irreducible amplitudes \cite{Peskin}.
-Consequently, one can employ the relation $\frac{\partial^{2}E}{\partial B^{2}}=M^{2}$. \ This relation in conjunction with the relation $\frac{\partial E}{\partial B}=0$, results in the following equations for $B\neq0,$